Awkward encounters between world leaders, from ‘naughty schoolboy’ Trudeau to Trump’s handshakes - National | Globalnews.ca

 ‘Naughty schoolboy’ Pierre Trudeau

-Prime Minister Justin Trudeau may not see eye to eye with Trump on issues ranging from trade to NATO funding, but he has a long way to go before he can match his father’s vocal disapproval for a sitting Republican president, namely Ronald Reagan.
+Prime Minister Justin Trudeau may not see eye to eye with Trump on issues ranging from trade to NATO funding, but he has a long way to go before he can match his father’s vocal disapproval for a sitting Republican president.

 “Pierre, you’re being obnoxious.
 Stop acting like a naughty schoolboy!”
 Thatcher scolded.